 Many people have grown up in the computer age not fully aware of what life

-was like prior to the silicone age.
-The last forty years has been witnessed to
+was like before the silicone age.
+The last forty years has been witnessed to the

 society and very foundation of our culture.
 People younger than thirty never

-knew an existence devoid of personal computer, high definition video and devices
+knew an existence devoid of a personal computer, high definition video, and

-that server as movie camera, video library, computer and mobile phone that fit
+devices that serve as a movie camera, video library, computer and mobile phone

-easily in the palm of your hand.
-Those of us with a few more summers behind us
+that fit easily in the palm of your hand.
+Those of us with a few more summers

 technology.
 Younger members of the audience may look at these primitive devices